Connect with us

 However, in Hong Kong, the language is constantly evolving due to their Hong Kong films, television programmes and music.

-Why Is Cantonese Spoken In Malaysia Different From Hong Kong Cantonese Yet Not Wrong? - World Of Buzz 2
+Why Is Cantonese Spoken In Malaysia Different From Hong Kong Cantonese Yet Not Wrong? - WORLD OF BUZZ 2

 The purity level of Cantonese spoken in Malaysia depends mainly on three factors, such as: